nikolaimerritt/7d4dc23/README.md

 The server is accessible over HTTP at port `5000`.
 Since the database is a shared volume, the database will be unaffected if you restart the docker container.

 ## Updating the database
 Because we are using a shared volume, updates to the database are synchronised between the host and the docker container.
-However, the server caches database values, so you will need to restart the docker container to have database changes propogate from the host to the server.
+However, the server caches database values, so you will need to restart the docker container to have database changes propagate from the host to the server.

 # Documentation
 ## Entities